Albert Aalbers

 The DENIS bank building, designed by Aalbers in 1936.

-Albert Frederik Aalbers (December 13, 1897 – 1961) is a Dutch architect who created elegant villas, hotels, and office buildings in Bandung, Indonesia, during Dutch colonial rule in the 1930s.
-Albert Aalbers worked in the Netherlands between 1924 and 1930 and then migrated to the Dutch East Indies, after which he returned to the Netherlands in 1942 due to World War II and political circumstances following Indonesian independence.
+Albert Frederik Aalbers (December 13, 1897 – 1961) was a Dutch architect who created villas, hotels, and office buildings in Bandung, Indonesia, during Dutch colonial rule in the 1930s.
+Aalbers worked in the Netherlands between 1924 and 1930 and then migrated to the Dutch East Indies, working there until he returned to the Netherlands in 1942 due to World War II and political circumstances following Indonesian independence.
 During his stay in Bandung, in a period when the city was dubbed the city of architecture laboratory, a number of his buildings were considered architectural masterpieces.
 Aalbers' style was inspired by expressionist Frank Lloyd Wright and modernist Le Corbusier.
 In Bandung, the DENIS bank (the present-day Bank Jabar) in Braga Street and the Savoy Homann Hotel (last renovated by Aalbers) in Asia-Afrika Street, still carry Aalber's ocean wave ornamentation.

 Early life

 Born on 13 December 1897 in Rotterdam, the Netherlands, Albert Aalbers was the youngest son of Theo Aalbers and Johanna Buis.
 Between 1910 and 1918, Aalbers studied architecture at the Rotterdam Academy of Visual Arts and Techniques.
 At that time Dutch architecture was highly influenced by the expressionist movement due to popular expressionist artists, including the painter Willem de Kooning who also studied in the same school.

 In 1923, Albert Aalbers and his brother, Theo, established the Gebroeder Aalbers architecture office in Rotterdam.
 Their projects ranged from offices to villas.
-The famous American architect, Frank Lloyd Wright, influenced their works; the Villa Dijkendam—owned by Albert Aalbers' future father-in-law's family—is one such example of a building inspired by Wright's works.
+The American architect Frank Lloyd Wright influenced their works.
+The Villa Dijkendam—owned by Albert Aalbers' future father-in-law's family—is one such example of a building inspired by Wright's works.

 Migrating to the Dutch Indies

 The oceanwave style in Savoy Homann Hotel's design.

-1926 was a difficult time for the Aalbers brother during which they filed for bankruptcy and closed down their office.
-His brother migrated to the Dutch Indies—the Netherlands colony—while Albert remained to try his luck again by opening an office in Hengelo, in the east of the Netherlands.
+1926 was a difficult time for the Aalbers brothers, during which they filed for bankruptcy and closed down their office.
+Theo migrated to the Dutch Indies while Albert remained to try his luck again by opening an office in Hengelo, in the east of the Netherlands.
 He married Anna Marie Philipina Lieuwen in 1928 and the couple migrated to the Dutch Indies.
 At the beginning of their stay, Albert Aalbers worked in a contractor's office owned by J. Bennink in Sukabumi, West Java.

-In 1930 the Aalbers family moved to Bandung, a few kilometers east of Sukabumi.
+In 1930, the Aalbers family moved to Bandung, a few kilometers east of Sukabumi.
 At that time, the Dutch East Indies government was planning to move the colonial capital from Batavia (present-day Jakarta) to Bandung.
-The plan was never realized although it transformed Bandung into a city of new European ambience, including its built environment.
-Several Dutch architects, including Thomas Karsten, Henri Maclaine-Pont, J Gerber and C.P.W.
-Schoemaker, were actively involved designing and renovating buildings throughout the city.
-Aalbers saw this as a good opportunity and he started to work as a freelance architect in the city.
-Later he and his friend, Rijk de Waal, opened a new firm, the Aalbers en De Waal.
+Though the plan was never realized, it transformed Bandung into a city of new European ambience.
+Several Dutch architects, including Thomas Karsten, Henri Maclaine-Pont, J. Gerber and C.P.W.
+Schoemaker, were actively involved in designing and renovating buildings throughout the city.
+Aalbers saw this as a good opportunity and found work as a freelance architect in the city.
+Later he and his friend, Rijk de Waal, opened a new firm: the Aalbers en De Waal.